 No Products in the Cart

-Celebrating Aussie diabetes inventions, innovations and research this Australia Day
+Celebrating Aussie diabetes inventions and research

 They may not make the news headlines but there are many ways that Australians are leading the way when it comes to diabetes research and innovation.

 Here are just a few that we can celebrate and be proud about -

 Insulin works to manage blood glucose levels by binding to insulin receptors on the surface of our cells and instructing the cells to take up glucose from the blood.
 But, until now, understanding exactly what happens during this interaction hasn’t been well understood.
 However, last year, researchers from the Walter and Eliza Hall Institute in Melbourne, along with German colleagues, produced the first 3D image of how insulin binds to its receptor.
 Their research is expected to help in the development of new treatments for diabetes that more closely mimic the body’s own insulin.